Sales in two China Evergrande projects suspended by Chinese authorities

-HONG KONG, July 20 (Reuters) - Sales in two developments of China Evergrande Group (3333.HK) in a southern Chinese city have been halted by the authorities, government notices show, adding pressure on the developer's cashflow that has raised concerns in the past few months.
+HONG KONG (Reuters) - Sales in two developments of China Evergrande Group in a southern Chinese city have been halted by the authorities, government notices show, adding pressure on the developer’s cashflow that has raised concerns in the past few months.

 A city housing authority in Hunan province ordered two Evergrande developments to suspend sales on suspicion over a misappropriation of funds, according to separate notices dated July 14.
 The amount from sales deposited officially was less than total actual sales of 528 million yuan ($81.40 million) recorded so far this year, the statement said.